WigglyTroutSoftware/SecurityHub_Vitrine/doc/interpreter.md

 # What is an interpreter setting?

 Interpreter setting is the configuration of a given interpreter on Security Hub server.
-For example, the properties requried for JDBC interpreter to connect to the database.
+For example, the properties required for JDBC interpreter to connect to the database.

 <img src="/img/interpreter_setting.png" alt="drawing" width="800"/>